MKsys1337/MiWiFi-CB0401V2/README.md

 - **Confidentiality of credentials**: Never share your credentials publicly.
 - **SSL Verification**: This integration disables SSL verification to facilitate communication with the router.
 Use it only in trusted and secure networks.
-- **Sensitive Information**: Avoid displaying sensitive data like IMEI, phone numbers, or IMSI in Home Assistant.

 ## License